 - lemon juice - for a fresh and tangy, cream cheese flavor, I like to add lemon juice.
 This also helps with blending.

-How to Make Vegan Frosting With Almond Flour
+How to Make Vegan Frosting Without Butter

 First, whisk together the almond flour, non-dairy milk, syrup, and vanilla in a bowl.
 Cover and set aside to soak for 2 hours or in the refrigerator overnight.

 Add the mixture to a high-speed blender with a pinch of salt and lemon juice.
 Slowly increase the speed and stop as needed to stir.
 Yes, this requires patience and takes about 5 minutes.
-Add another Tbsp of syrup and/or milk if necessary.
+Add another tablespoon of syrup and/or milk if necessary.
 Once you're able to reach high speed without needing to stop, let the blender run until the frosting is completely smooth.

 Taste and add the granulated sugar alternative and lactic acid, if using.
 The frosting will be very warm after blending.
 Transfer to a shallow dish or bowl, and refrigerate uncovered until cool.
 Then cover and refrigerate overnight or until cold, at least 4 hours.

-Variations and Substitutions
+Substitutions

-- vanilla extract - Vanilla bean powder or paste are also fine.
-I haven't experimented with other extracts yet, so be sure to let us know in the comments if you try different flavors.
+- Vanilla extract - Vanilla bean powder or paste are also fine.
+I haven't experimented with other extracts yet, so be sure to let us know in the comments if you try different flavors!

 FAQ

 Yes, unlike wheat flour, it is safe to eat uncooked almond flour.
-Also note that almonds and almond flour sold in the U.S. must be pasteurized, and technically aren't raw.
+Also note that almonds and almond flour sold in the U.S. must be pasteurized, so technically they aren't raw.
 Look for brands that pasteurize using steam, not fumigants.
 Many popular brands steam pasteurize, such as Bob's Red Mill, Nature's Eats and Wellbee's.

 Top Tips